What is the difference between 'Apparel' and 'Garment'?

 Response-4:

 The garment is an integral part of apparel.
 Apparel consists of garments and accessories which is made up of fabric.
 For example shirts (garments) and hats gloves and socks (accessories ).
-So for me, the definition from ChatGPT is partially incorrect.
+So to me, the definition from ChatGPT is partially incorrect.

 The noun apparel got its start from the Latin apparare, meaning to “prepare, make ready,” or ad-particulare, meaning “to put things together.”
 In the mid 13th century it evolved into a verb meaning “to equip.”
 It wasn’t until the next century that people began to use apparel as both a verb meaning “to attire” and as a noun meaning garments or clothing (www.vocabulary.com).